dtcc-platform/dtcc-template/README.md

 # DTCC Package Template

-This is a template for a clean and simple design of Python packages that include C++ code.
+This is a template for creating clean and simple Python packages that include C++ code.
 Highlights:

 * Uses `pyproject.toml` and installable using `pip install`
 * Uses `scikit_build_core` as build backend